 Note: Typically, for universities or organisations that require an IELTS score of 6.5 to 7.0 overall, the Writing Task 2 score must be around Band 6.5 or higher to meet the minimum requirement.

-5 Common Mistakes to Avoid While Answering IELTS Writing Task 2 Topics 2025
+5 Common Mistakes to Avoid While Answering IELTS Writing Task Topics in 2025

-In IELTS essay topics for Writing Task 2, your ability to communicate your ideas is crucial for achieving a high score.
+In IELTS essay topics for Writing Task 1 and Task 2, your ability to communicate your ideas is crucial for achieving a high score.
 Avoiding common mistakes will help you present a more structured and coherent essay.
-Here are the five common mistakes you must avoid when writing Task 2 topics in 2025.
+Here are the five common mistakes you must avoid when writing task topics in 2025.

 - Not fully answering the question: Ensure all arguments are directly relevant and address every part of the prompt.